How to turn an ordinary kitchen subway backsplash pattern on its ear

 Herringbone: A classic in its own right, herringbone (either standard or diagonal) is a complex pattern with natural movement that can be rotated for a sense of vertical direction instead of side-to-side.

-Vertically half-offset: As a contemporary style, the vertical half-offset disrupts the status quo with clear vertical or horizontal movement, depending on how you orient the tiles.
+Vertically half-offset: As a contemporary style, the vertical half-offset disrupts the status quo with clear vertical or horizontal movement depending on how you place the tiles.

 Local journalism is essential.